 Since then, technological innovation has erased much of this.
-The new, computerized economy requires a lot of flexibility from the 'citizen' - such as a tremendous willingness and ability to adapt to quickly changing circumstances - and obligates them to continuously develop new skills in order to remain 'interesting' to employers.
-After World War II, there were plenty of jobs - for life.
-These don't exist anymore.
+The new, computerized economy requires a lot of flexibility from the 'citizen' - such as a tremendous willingness and ability to adapt to quickly-changing circumstances - and obligates them to continuously develop new skills in order to remain 'interesting' to employers.
+Jobs-for-life don't exist anymore.
 And thanks to globalization and the European Union, there is more and more competition from abroad.
 The 'citizen' has to get used to insecurity - which is especially hard for people like the Dutch, who like to plan.
-They can no longer rely on being taken care of, from the cradle to the grave as the Dutch saying goes.
+They can no longer rely on being taken care of, from the cradle to the grave - as the Dutch saying goes.
 Even their pension is not as secure as it used to be.

 At the same time, huge socio-cultural changes are taking place in the cities.
 The Netherlands has become an immigration country, which is particularly noticeable in the big cities.
 In Rotterdam and Amsterdam, the percentage of western non-Dutch nationals has been less than 50 for years.
 The cities are becoming increasingly multi-ethnic, and the ethnic Dutch people are becoming confronted with foreign traditions and customs.
-Conversely, their own traditions and customs are becoming the subject of discussion, as was clear from the controversy surrounding the fairytale figure Zwarte Piet, considered by some an expression of racism.
+Conversely, their own traditions and customs are becoming the subject of discussion, as is clear from the controversy surrounding the fairytale figure Zwarte Piet, considered by some an expression of racism.
+Even national heroes - those whose praises were sung when we were still in school - are not spared scrutiny; for instance, the 17th-century governor Jan Pieterszoon Coen, who is now being criticized for his famous words that big things could be done in the Dutch East Indies.
+He was responsible for the death of 16,000 people on the Banda Islands, because they opted to sell their cloves to the competitors of the Dutch East India Company, instead of to the Company itself.

 And then there is the matter of religion.
 Traditionally, the Netherlands is a Christian country.
 Until the beginning of the '60s, the large majority of its population faithfully went to church every Sunday.
-This was followed by a period of quick change:

-under influence of the cultural revolution in the '6os, a process of mass secularization took place.
+This was followed by a period of quick change: under influence of the cultural revolution in the '60s, a process of mass secularization took place.
 Taboos when it came to sex and religion were shattered.
 From a conservative society, the Netherlands became a society that danced around the Golden Calf of sex, drugs and rock&roll.
 Once again, especially in the cities.